lprekon/lprekon.github.io/content/simd_benchmarking/index.md

 ```
 we went from 64k nanoseconds to 56k nanoseconds, or about a 1.15x speedup.
 That's not nothing, but it's not great either.
 It's a little faster, suggesting that writing out the SIMD operations explicitly did in fact help, but we were definitely hoping for more...
 Let's take a look under the hood at the assembly, and make sure we're getting the SIMD operations we expect.

 There are a lot of tools available to inspect assembly - for this investigation I used [ghidra](https://ghidra-sre.org).
-Let's see what our `k in 1..=degree` loop looks like once it's compiled
+Let's see what our `k in 1..=degree` loop looks like once it's compiled.

 ![The k>=1 basis calculation loop, compiled with `cargo build -r`](images/portable_first_look.png)

 On the left we have the main workhorse loop of our spline calculations, and on the right is a portion of the assembly code for that loop.
-One thing jumps out immediately: **we're only using 128-bit SIMD operations, instead of the expected 512-bit**.
-In [x86 assembly SIMD operations](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), the `XMM` mneumonic is used to refer to 128-bit registers; `YMM` refers to 256-bit registers, and `ZMM` refers to 512-bit registers.
+We don't need to go through the assembly in detail, but one thing jumps out immediately: **we're only using 128-bit SIMD operations, instead of the expected 512-bit**.
+In [x86 assembly SIMD operations](https://en.wikipedia.org/wiki/Advanced_Vector_Extensions), the `XMM` mnemonic is used to refer to 128-bit registers; `YMM` refers to 256-bit registers, and `ZMM` refers to 512-bit registers.
+From this we can conclude that the compiler only generated assembly code to utilize the processor's 128-bit SIMD capabilities, and did not generate assembly code to use the processor's full 512-bit SIMD capabilities.

-In our code, we set the constant `SIMD_WIDTH = 8`, which is then passed to the Rust SIMD code to control how many values get packed together.
-Since our code says to pack together 8 64-bit values, and 8x64=512, we'd expect to see `ZMM` littered throughout our assembly, but it's missing.
-Since we see `XMM` throughout, we can deduce that the code is only using 128-bit operations
+In Rust's portable SIMD module, it's incumbent on the programmer to denote explicitly how "wide" of SIMD operations they want to use - do you want to operate on 2 values simultaneously, or 4, or 8?
+In our code we define the constant `SIMD_WIDTH`, which we set equal to `8` and use to tell the Rust SIMD code how many values we want to pack together.
+Since our code says to pack together 8 values, and we're working with 64-bit floats, and 8 x 64 = 512, we'd expect to see `ZMM` littered throughout our assembly.
+But it's missing.

 It turns out, this is a feature, not a bug.
 Recall that we're using the Rust's **portable** SIMD module - by design, if the CPU for which we're compiling can't handle any of the SIMD operations we've requested, the compiler will replace them with operations the CPU *can* handle.
 Even though [most modern x86 CPUs](https://en.wikipedia.org/wiki/AVX-512#CPUs_with_AVX-512) have 512-bit registers, not every x86 CPU in existence has the circuitry to perform 512-bit operations, and so by default the rust compiler will assume 512-bit operations aren't available.
 To prove to ourselves this is true, we can get `rustc` (the rust compiler) to tell us what sort of machine it's compiling for, and what CPU features it believes are available